-.1 Depending on the sea area and mandatory radio equipment of the ship, continuous watch is required via separate receivers for DSC channel 70, DSC frequency 2187,5 kHz and HF DSC 8414,5 kHz, as well as minimum one of the frequencies 4207,5 kHz, 6312 kHz, 12577 kHz and 16804,5 kHz.
+4.4.1 Depending on the sea area and mandatory radio equipment of the ship, continuous watch is required via separate receivers for DSC channel 70, DSC frequency 2187,5 kHz and HF DSC 8414,5 kHz, as well as minimum one of the frequencies 4207,5 kHz, 6312 kHz, 12577 kHz, and 16804,5 kHz.

-(SOLAS 1974, regulation IV/12)
+(SOLAS-74, regulation IV/12)

-.2 The watch receiver for VHF DSC channel 70, MF DSC 2187,5 kHz and HF DSC scanning receiver shall be located so that the alarm is clearly audible and visible all over the navigation bridge.
+4.4.2 The watch receiver for VHF DSC channel 70, MF DSC 2187,5 kHz and HF DSC scanning receiver shall be located so that the alarm on distress, urgency and calls with distress category is clearly audible and visible all over the navigation bridge.

-(IMO resolution A.804(19), as amended; and COM/Circ.105)
+(IMO resolution MSC.512(105) and COM/Circ.105)

-.3 It shall be possible to read the DSC alert messages on the navigation bridge.
+4.4.3 It shall be possible to read the DSC alert messages on the navigation bridge.
 The printer or display etc. may be common for all DSC watch receivers, provided that messages coming in simultaneously are arranged in queue and printed as soon as the printer/display is ready.

-(IMO resolutions A.803(19), A.804(19) and A.806(19), as amended)
+(IMO resolutions MSC.511(105) and MSC.512(105))

-.4 Easy access to the antenna connector shall be possible in order to conduct test of the equipment by means of measuring instruments.
+4.4.4 Easy access to the antenna connector shall be possible in order to conduct test of the equipment by means of measuring instruments.

-N o t e .
-There is no requirement for a duplicated MF/HF DSC watch receiver for ships in sea areas A3 or A4 when maintenance method "duplication of equipment" is used.
+Note.
+There is no requirement for a separate duplicated MF/HF DSC watch receiver for ships in sea areas A3 or A4 when maintenance method "duplication of equipment" is used.